-The requirements of a reverse mortgage typically are being sixty-two or older, using the house as your main residence, and holding a low remaining mortgage balance or having paid it off.
+The requirements of a reverse mortgage generally are being sixty-two or older, maintaining your home as your main residence, and having a low remaining mortgage balance or owning your home outright.

-Homeowners who are on a fixed income and have a need for additional money find reverse mortgages advantageous for their situation.
-Interest rates can be fixed or adjustable and the money is nontaxable and does not affect Medicare or Social Security benefits.
-Your residence can never be at risk of being taken away by the lender or put up for sale against your will if you outlive your loan term - even if the current property value goes below the balance of the loan.
-Call us at 866-300-1550 if you'd like to explore the benefits of reverse mortgages.
+Reverse mortgages can be ideal for retired homeowners or those who are no longer working but have a need to supplement their income.
+Interest rates can be fixed or adjustable and the funds are nontaxable and don't interfere with Medicare or Social Security benefits.
+Your home will never be in danger of being taken away from you by the lender or put up for sale without your consent if you live longer than the loan term - even if the current property value goes under the loan balance.
+If you would like to find out more about reverse mortgages, feel free to contact us at 866-300-1550.

 Do you have a question regarding a mortgage program?